Kriegel/PowerLogging/README.md

 The Story goes then on with the `Out-Logfile` Function

-If you use the rediriction Operator `*>&1` with in combination with `Out-Logfile` it will export the stream record objects into a Text Logfile
+If you use the redirection Operator `*>&1` with in combination with `Out-Logfile` it will export the stream record objects into a Text Logfile

  `Out-Logfile` supports various structured Text formats for the export